For students and staff

 For students

-University of Surrey Students Union (USSU): a free confidential, impartial service where students can get advice and information on academic and personal issues, including advice on procedures and representation at meetings.
+University of Surrey Students Union (USSU): is a free confidential, impartial service where students can get advice and information on academic and personal issues, including advice on procedures and representation at meetings.

 For staff